Marianadesamadsen/Marianadesamadsen.github.io/index.markdown

 </div>

 # Which SF District Turns Into a Crime Scene After Dark?
-So you want to stay safe from violent crimes happening in san fransisco?
-We have constructed a heatmap that shows where most of the arrests for these violent crimetypes happens in san fransisco.
-We have filtered the data according to what we noticed in our previous plot that showed that these types of crimes usually happen on weekend nights between 20 am and 4 pm.
+So you want to stay safe from crimes and potentially getting your wallet robbed in San Fransisco?
+Best to stay at home!
+No don't worry, we have constructed a dynamic heatmap throughout the years (2003-2024) that shows where most of the reported incidents for these crimetypes occur in San Fransisco.
+Due to the insights from the previous visualization, the heatmap only considers weekend nights (Friday and Saturday) between 8 PM and 4 AM.
 <!-- Interactive Crime Map Figure -->
 <div style="text-align: center; margin-top: 30px;">
   <iframe